uci-mars/cs3249_project/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Get yourself a copy of the project and follow the instructions below to run on your local machine for development and testing purposes.

 1. Open the `Terminal`.